buildpacks/rfcs/text/0000-offline-buildpackages.md

 In a similar vein, the `io.buildpacks.asset.images` will contain entries from all of the metabuildpacks children.

 If there are conflicts when merging these entries, the platform may decide to continue or fail.

 ## Using Asset Caches

-Asset caches can be added to a build by three mechanisms
+Asset caches can be added to a build by two mechanisms
-1) specify an asset cache(s) using the `--asset` flag(s).
+1) specify an asset cache(s) using the `--asset-cache` flag(s) in a `pack build <...>`.
-2) buildpackages on a builder may have asset cache references in the `io.buildpacks.assets.images` label that are not included in the builder.
-The platform may pull to make them available for a build.
-3) Assets cache layers can be added to a builder image during its creation.
+2) Assets cache layers can be added to a builder image during its creation.
 These assets will then be available to all builds that use this builder.
+These assets will be pulled from

 When asset caches are added to a build/builder we need to verify the following: